learnbyexample/learn_perl_oneliners/exercises/Exercise_solutions.md

 Much ado about nothing
 He he he

-$ # note that there's no extra empty line at the end of expected output
+# note that there's no extra empty line at the end of the output
 $ perl -00 -lnE 'if(/\bdo/){say $s, $_; $s="\n"}' sample.txt
 Just do-it
 Believe it